-Enterprise architecture (E A) provides a way for Federal agencies to understand their mission, understand the components required to perform that mission, and understand how those components are connected, to include documenting, planning, and implementing:
+Enterprise architecture (EA) provides a way for federal agencies to understand their mission, the components required to perform that mission, and how those components are connected, to include documenting, planning, and implementing:

 - The Strategy Layer – Mission, Vision, Goals and Objectives